nmshd/documentation/_docs_integrate/01-connector-tutorial.md

 In this tutorial we go through the basic steps necessary to establish a Relationship to another Identity and send Messages between two Identities with an existing Relationship.
 This will create a better understanding of these processes, which will help you automating them for your organization.

-The following steps include small pieces of the Connector's API documentation that, when executed, fire requests on a Connector created for testing purposes.
+The following steps include small pieces of the Connector's API documentation that, when executed, fire requests on a Connector we provided for testing purposes.
 So if you don't have an own Connector installed, feel free to use the samples directly.
-Otherwise you can use your own Connector either with a REST client (e.g. [Insomnia](https://insomnia.rest/) or [Postman](https://www.postman.com/)) or by using the RapiDoc documentation (`/docs/rapidoc`) hosted on your Connector (you have to [enable docs on your connector]({% link _docs_integrate/11-connector-configuration.md %}#corehttpapi) for the documentation route to work).
+Note that if you want detailed information about the HTTP request payload you can click on the "Schema" tab within these API documentation excerpts.
+If you do have your own Connector, you can use it either with a REST client (e.g. [Insomnia](https://insomnia.rest/) or [Postman](https://www.postman.com/)) or by using the RapiDoc documentation (`/docs/rapidoc`) hosted on your Connector (you have to [enable docs on your connector]({% link _docs_integrate/11-connector-configuration.md %}#corehttpapi) for the documentation route to work).

 The payloads for the requests that will be performed during this tutorial contain placeholders marked with `<...>`.
 Please replace them with values.